New to Hillside?

 After the sermon, the pastor will lead the congregation in praying the Lord's Prayer.
 At that point, music will be played or sung and an offering will be collected.
 While we do not announce it every week, we try to remind those present that guests are never expected to contribute to the offertory.
 The offertory is for those who call Hillside home and have committed themselves to its mission and work.
 As guests, no one will judge you for not contributing.
 This has been our culture for many years and so please do not feel pressured to give.
 We are simply glad you are here!

-After the offertory, the pastor will receive the offering with a prayer of thanks, and then one of the pastors will get up to close the service.
+After the offertory, the pastor will receive the offering with a prayer of thanks, and then one of the pastors/Elders will get up to close the service with announcements and a closing prayer.
 The closing prayer is called a benediction.
 "Benediction" comes from two Latin words, bene (good) and diction (to speak).
 So the benediction is to "speak good or kind words" to people.
 We want you to leave hearing God's good words and promises to you!

 After the benediction, there is a closing song.
-The pastors will walk out at this time so that they can be in the back to greet parishioners as they leave.
+The pastor will walk out at this time so that he can be in the back to greet parishioners as they leave.
 Our services are generally an hour long—though if there is a Baptism or Communion on a given week they may go a few minutes longer.

 When the service is over, it's likely some people will say "Hello."
 We are a friendly church and this is part of the culture.
 It is not a planned or organized encounter.
 The Welcome Center will be open after the service if you choose to visit, or, if your child attended SPROUTS, you can pick them up at their classroom.